 The Freedom of Information Act is the access to information legislation in Australia, the UK, and the US.
 Each country has its own Freedom of Information Act and although they are namesakes, they differ in various ways.
-The laws govern access to information and are equivalent to the Promotion of Access to Information Act (PAIA) in South Africa.
+The laws govern access to information and are equivalent to the Promotion of Access to Information Act (PAIA).
 The purpose of most access to information laws is to improve transparency between government and citizens.

 Who can you request information from?